lyynxxx/stakingnode/System.design/README.md

 # Collect Unsuccessful File System Mounts
 -a always,exit -F arch=b64 -S mount -F auid>=500 -F auid!=4294967295 -k mounts
 -a always,exit -F arch=b32 -S mount -F auid>=500 -F auid!=4294967295 -k mounts

+# This rule suppresses events that originate on the below file systems.
+# Typically you would use this in conjunction with rules to monitor
+# kernel modules.
+The filesystem listed are known to cause hundreds of
+# path records during kernel module load.
+As an aside, if you do see the
+# tracefs or debugfs module load and this is a production system, you really
+# should look into why its getting loaded and prevent it if possible.
+-a never,filesystem -F fstype=tracefs
+-a never,filesystem -F fstype=debugfs

 # Collect File Deletion Events by User
 -a always,exit -F arch=b64 -S unlink -S unlinkat -S rename -S renameat -F auid>=500 -F auid!=4294967295 -k delete